joakin/loot-ui/README.md

 Then, after running loot and an `npm intall`, do `npm start` for starting the server in development and visit `localhost:7002/wiki/:title`.

+For generating docs:
+* `npm run docs:watch` to kick off the docs watcher.
+* `npm run docs:build` to build the docs.
+* `npm run docs:publish` to publish the docs.